chudweiser/smart-rename/README.md

 # Smart Rename

 Automatically renames image files with descriptive names using local AI — fully private, no internet required, runs in your system tray.
+What makes this unique compared to other similar projects is the ability to rename images downloaded in realtime.

 **Before → After**
 ```